001101/humhub-RESTful-API/README.md

 ## [Pre-Release v 0.10](https://github.com/GreenVolume/humhub-api/releases/tag/v0.10)

 This module is for HumHub Version 1.1.2 (Yii 2) and greater and cannot be used with HumHub Version 0.1x (Yii 1.1)
+> Note: that no planned updating has been made of yet.

 ## Description